hossamElfar/chattingApp/README.md

 # A Simple chatting app

-A simple chat demo for socket.io
+A simple chat app using nodejs and socket.io library

 ## How to use